There can be many different factors that might cause a person to divorce a spouse

 Drug, alcohol and gambling abuse are all forms of addiction that are very detrimental to a marriage.
 Even without the presence of physical or verbal abuse, the behaviour of an addicted spouse can make normal married life impossible.
 Addictions are also a common source of money problems in a marriage as well.

 Abuse of any kind is never acceptable in a marriage.
 Physical and verbal abuse are all too often the causes of a marital breakdown.
 Sexual abuse and emotional abuse also fall into this category.
 One partner’s desire to degrade their spouse in an ongoing pattern of abuse will surely cause a marriage to fail in time.

 8. Personality Problems

 There are many kinds of personality traits that can make a couple incompatible and unable to reach agreement in matters concerning sex, intellect and emotion.
 Partners that have compulsive needs to please or belittle can make honest communication impossible.
 Negative personality traits make a long-term relationship unbearable and divorce a real possibility.

 The ability to adapt to changes in married life often depends on having realistic expectations about a spouse and the marriage relationship itself.
 It is common for disillusionment to set in when romantic or other unrealistic expectations are not met.
 Over time, unmet expectations can generate enough dissatisfaction to make meaningful compromise impossible.

 Work and home schedules are not always compatible.
-Time spent apart and time spent together are equally important for maintaining a good married relationship.
+Time spent apart and time spent together is equally important for maintaining a good marital relationship.
 When time is used in a balanced way, it results in opportunities for growth and harmony.
 A lot of time spent alone without a corresponding period of quality time spent together puts a lot of stress on a marriage.